plomdawg/dualwallpaper/README.md

 # dualwallpaper
-Fetches images from URL and combines them into a 2-image dual wallpaper
+Fetches images from URL and combines them into a single n-image wallpaper

 Supported sites:
   - [unsplash](https://www.unsplash.com) (any size)